Skip to article frontmatterSkip to article content

 • patch changes represent small fixes made in the codebase, but no change in overall functionality.

-• A binder/environment.yml file that can be used non-interactively to create an environment in which reproduce.sh runs successfully.
+• binder/environment.yml: A conda environment file that can be used non-interactively to create an environment in which reproduce.sh runs successfully.
 For compatibility with the REMARK tooling (which currently builds environments with conda env update -f binder/environment.yml), this file MUST exist, but it may be either:

 • a fully specified conda environment with appropriately pinned dependencies; or